ippontech/blog-usa/posts/the-game-of-vue-migrations.md

 Instead, the initial value for "`grid`" should have been "`[[{id:-1, alive:false}]]`".
 Changing it resolves the problematic inconsistency.
 There is no more confusion, thanks to TypeScript.

-As is seen requested for "`toggleCell`" above, adding method outputs and inputs is required in TypeScript.
+As is seen requested for "`toggleCell`" above, adding method outputs and inputs is required in TypeScript because [`strict` checking](https://github.com/matthewreed26/game-of-life/blob/unit-jest-typescript/tsconfig.json#L5) is enabled in the `tsconfig.json`.
 Once done, the app runs as expected!
 But the tests do not run.
 Checking `GameOfLife.spec.ts`, it seems the [use of `Vue.extend`](https://github.com/matthewreed26/game-of-life/blob/unit-jest-typescript/src/components/game-of-life/GameOfLife.component.ts#L3) has broken the `GameOfLife` import.
 Unfortunately, in Vue 2, there is no easy solution other than [this quick fix](https://github.com/vuejs/vue-test-utils/issues/255) on the [`shallowMount` Wrapper type](https://github.com/matthewreed26/game-of-life/blob/unit-jest-typescript/tests/unit/components/game-of-life/GameOfLife.spec.ts#L145).
 The addition of that means a new tradeoff.
 For Visual Studio Code users, the IDE's [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense) now cannot help write new tests.
 In turn, though, it restores functionality to the existing test suite (modifying an "`expect`" will confirm).
 The good news is an upgrade to Vue 3 will correct this IDE type-checking problem.

 ### Increasing Intentionality and Separating Concerns